Boston Legal: Production

 On June 4, 2007, TV Guide announced that René Auberjonois, Julie Bowen, Mark Valley and Constance Zimmer would not return for season 4.
 On June 13, 2007, it was announced that actor John Larroquette (former The Practice guest star) would join the cast as a senior partner transferred from the New York offices of Crane, Poole & Schmidt, with actress Tara Summers joining as a young associate.
-Christian Clemenson (former The Practice guest star), who had guest-starred occasionally as Jerry Espenson (a brilliant but socially inept lawyer), was promoted to main cast.
+Christian Clemenson (former The Practice guest star), who had guest-starred occasionally as Jerry Espenson (a brilliant but socially inept lawyer with Asperger syndrome), was promoted to main cast.
 Production also stated that René Auberjonois, Mark Valley, Julie Bowen, and Constance Zimmer may return in guest roles.
 On July 2, 2007, it was reported that both René Auberjonois and Mark Valley would return in recurring roles; It was also announced that Taraji P. Henson would join the cast in season 4, with Saffron Burrows appearing in a recurring role.
 Burrows later became a full-time cast member.

 On May 13, 2008, ABC announced that Boston Legal would return for a fifth and final season in the fall.
 Saffron Burrows did not return as a series regular, having joined the cast of My Own Worst Enemy.
 The final season consisted of 13 episodes to reach the "100" episode mark, which facilitated successful syndication.
 There was speculation that Boston Legal might receive an additional episode order, if the show had another strong showing in the Emmy Awards and produced solid ratings in its new fall time slot.
 The season began airing on September 22, 2008.

 On June 18 and June 20, 2008, it was reported that Gary Anthony Williams and Taraji P. Henson would not return for season 5 as Clarence Bell and Whitney Rome, respectively.
 On July 17, 2008, Boston Legal was nominated for a series-high seven Emmy nominations, including for Best Drama Series for the second consecutive year.
 Spader, Bergen and Shatner were each nominated for their respective roles.

 Boston Legals two-hour-long series finale aired on Monday, December 8, 2008, at 9:00PM Eastern/8:00PM Central.
-David E. Kelley stated in an interview with the Pittsburgh Post-Gazette on December 7, 2008 that it was ABC's decision to end Boston Legal, and that he "had to fight to bring it back for a short season of 13 episodes".
+On December 7, 2008, David E. Kelley stated in an interview with the Pittsburgh Post-Gazette that it was ABC's decision to end Boston Legal, and that he "had to fight to bring it back for a short season of 13 episodes".